Compare

 We know that no restaurant POS system is a one-size-fits-all solution, which is why we’ve covered multiple different legacy POS systems, and one modern solution.
 We hope that with this guide to the best legacy POS systems, you’ll find the answers you need to choose a new POS system for your restaurant.

 The Aloha POS has been around for quite some time and originally established a reputation as one of the top legacy POS systems.
-In 2011, Aloha’s parent company Radiant Systems was acquired by NCR Corporation, (previously known as National Cash Register).
+In 2011, Aloha’s parent company Radiant Systems was acquired by NCR Corporation, previously known as National Cash Register.
 Since that time, NCR has made an effort to modernize the Aloha POS to compete with newer cloud-based POS solutions.
-Today, NCR Aloha is a popular option for major enterprise-level restaurant chains.
+Today, NCR Aloha is a popular option for major enterprise restaurant chains such as Firehouse Subs, Chipotle, and Starbucks.

 Some of the strengths of the Aloha POS system include: